 Bertes Immune Blend – This powdered blend contains vitamins and nutrients that help support the immune system.
 It contains high amounts of Vitamin C (which act as a natural antihistamine) and Vitamin E, which are antioxidants, B vitamins, which help the nerves and brain function, and L-glutamine, which is an important amino acid that helps with healing and is helpful for ‘sensitive’ stomachs.
 Also included in the Berte’s Immune Blend are probiotics, which are the good flora and fauna bacteria that help with digestion and animal based digestive enzymes, which help absorb nutrients in food more efficiently and help prevent allergies.

-Tasha's Immune System Formula – This herbal liquid tincture contains Astralagus, Ganoderma, Echinacea Root, Red Root, Red Clover, Yarrow, Dandelion Root, Boneset and Flower Essences, all which are helpful in supporting the immune system.
+Berte’s Immune System Formula (editor’s note: Use B-Naturals Immune Blend) – This herbal liquid tincture contains Astralagus, Ganoderma, Echinacea Root, Red Root, Red Clover, Yarrow, Dandelion Root, Boneset and Flower Essences, all which are helpful in supporting the immune system.

-Tasha's Skin and Hair Support – This herbal liquid tincture contains ingredients to help keep the skin and coat healthy, along with nettles, which is an herb that helps to control itchiness.
+Tasha's Skin and Hair Support (no longer available, please use Animals’ Apawthecary Spring Tonic instead) – This herbal liquid tincture contains ingredients to help keep the skin and coat healthy, along with nettles, which is an herb that helps to control itchiness.
 Use twice daily for best results.

 Purepet Shampoo – This shampoo is a oatmeal based, which will help keep moist areas dry and help stop itching.
 It has a wonderful scent, is gentle on a dog’s skin and is available in both a 16 oz and a convenient one gallon size.